 I would like to let out my leasehold flat in Flackwell Heath.
 Conveyancing solicitor who did the purchase is retired - so can't ask him.
 Do I need to ask my freeholder for their consent?

 Even though your last Flackwell Heath conveyancing solicitor is not available you can check your lease to check if it allows you to sublet the apartment.
 The accepted inference is that if the deeds are silent, subletting is permitted.
 There may be a precondition that you must obtain permission via your landlord or some other party prior to subletting.
 This means that you cannot sublet in the absence of prior permission.
 Such consent must not not be unreasonably refused ore delayed.
 If the lease prohibits you from letting out the property you should ask your landlord if they are willing to waive this restriction.

-I am the registered owner of a 1st floor flat in Flackwell Heath, conveyancing formalities finalised in 1996.
-Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Comparable properties in Flackwell Heath with over 90 years remaining are worth £186,000.
-The average or mid-range amount of ground rent is £55 per annum.
-The lease ceases on 21st October 2074
+I am the registered owner of a garden flat in Flackwell Heath, conveyancing having been completed January 1996.
+Can you give me give me an indication of the likely cost of a lease extension?
+Similar properties in Flackwell Heath with over 90 years remaining are worth £186,000.
+The ground rent is £55 invoiced every year.
+The lease expires on 21st October 2074

-With only 53 years remaining on your lease we estimate the price of your lease extension to range between £27,600 and £31,800 as well as legals.
+With only 52 years left to run we estimate the premium for your lease extension to range between £29,500 and £34,000 plus professional fees.

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure without more comprehensive investigations.
-Do not use this information in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Please do not take any other action based on this information without first seeking the advice of a professional.
+The suggested premium range above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
+Do not use this information in tribunal or court proceedings.
+There may be other issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information without first getting professional advice.